Minutes | July 17, 2025

 ROLL CALL:

-Present: Cathy McCarthy, Chris Nettles, Darlene Warner, Mel McMurrin, Jake Strickler
+Present: Cathy McCarthy, Chris Nettles, Darlene Warner, Jake Strickler

 PLEDGE OF ALLEGIANCE

-APPROVAL OF MINUTES: Motion by Paul, 2nd by Eliot.
-All in favor, Minutes Approved as Amended.
+APPROVAL OF MINUTES: Motion by Chris, 2nd by Mary.
+All in favor, none opposed.
+Minutes approved.

 SHORT ANNOUNCEMENTS